 - Time: If you want a quick fix, dental implant surgery is not the answer.
-The surgery is a massive investment of time, money and energy since several steps are involved throughout the process.
+The surgery is a massive investment of time, money, and energy since several steps are involved throughout the process.
 This invasive dental procedure typically takes six months to heal properly, and that’s if everything goes well.

 - Infections: Gum tissue can become infected after getting implants, which is very rare.
 If the infection becomes severe enough, it could lead to bone loss and periodontal disease.

 - Cost: Dental implants are more expensive than other dental treatments, but they last for decades with proper care.
 You still need to pay a portion on your own even if your insurance plan covers some costs; the specifics depend on what type of plan you choose.
-Be sure that this can fit in with all aspects of life, so it does not cause any problems later down the road.
+Be sure that this fits in with all aspects of life, so it does not cause any problems later down the road.

 Alternative to Dental Implants

 If you are not qualified to have a dental implant, your other options are dentures and dental bridges.
-Most of the time, people would first choose dentures since it’s the cheaper option, but it’s better to look into each to see which one suits you best.
+Most of the time, people would first choose dentures since it’s the cheaper option, but it’s better to look into each one to see which one suits you best.

-Dentures – Dentures are removable artificial teeth designed to replace lost ones.
+Dentures-Dentures are removable artificial teeth designed to replace lost ones.
 Depending on the situation, it may be partial dentures or complete replacements.
 They may not feel exactly like your natural teeth, but they are undoubtedly more comfortable than before.

 These are attached and fitted as a dental crown at both ends of the gap.
-It is a great option to close the space left by the lost tooth to bring back the smile.
+It is a great option to close the space left by the lost tooth and bring back the smile.

 If you are unsure whether or not a dental implant is right for your needs, get in touch with our team at Burwood Dental Care.
 We can answer any questions and help determine if this procedure is the best option for you.
-With years of experience and knowledge about dental implants, we will work hard to ensure that you have as pleasant an experience as possible.
-Contact us today at 03 7034 0333, and one of our friendly staff members will be happy to talk through it with you
+With years of experience and knowledge of dental implants, we will work hard to ensure that you have as pleasant an experience as possible.
+Contact us today at 03 7034 0333, and one of our friendly staff members will be happy to talk through it with you.